High vs Low FODMAP Foods: The Complete Reference Guide

 FODMAP Stacking: The Hidden Problem

-This is what trips up most people who follow food lists carefully but still get symptoms.
-FODMAP stacking happens when you eat multiple low or medium FODMAP foods together, and the total FODMAP load in a meal adds up past your personal threshold — even though no single food seems problematic on its own.
+This is what trips up most people who follow the food lists carefully and still get symptoms.
+FODMAP stacking happens when you eat multiple low or medium FODMAP foods together, and the total load in a meal adds up past your personal threshold — even though no single food looks problematic on its own.

-For example, imagine a meal that includes a small serve of broccoli (moderate fructans), a small serve of canned chickpeas (moderate GOS), and half a cup of oats as a side (moderate fructans).
-Each one alone might be fine.
-Together, the fructan load stacks significantly, and the combined GOS load adds another layer.
-Even without a single "red light" food, you could react.
+Picture a meal with a small serve of broccoli (moderate fructans), a small serve of canned chickpeas (moderate GOS), and half a cup of oats on the side (moderate fructans).
+Each one alone might be totally fine.
+Together, the fructan load stacks significantly, and the GOS adds another layer on top.
+No single "red light" food in sight — and you still react.
+That's stacking.

 The two most common stacking scenarios are: